otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       as defined in the "Receiving Prekey Messages" section of the OTRv4 specification.
    1. Choose the prekey message with the latest expiry time from each group.
-1. Client choses which prekey messages to send an encrypted offline message to:
+1. Client chooses which prekey messages to send an encrypted offline message to:
    1. Inform the user if the message will be send to multiple instance tags and/or long-term keys.
    1. Decide if multiple conversations should be kept simultaneously (one per